 Your voice as part of your community is incredibly important so we’ve pulled together some key information so you can start to get involved and influence political decisions.

-You can register to vote online, and as a University student, you can register at both your home and University address providing they are in different local authority areas.
-All you need to provide is your name, address and national insurance number.
+Registration is quick and can be done online and as a University student, you can register at both your home and University address providing they are in different local authority areas.
+All you need to provide is your name, address and national insurance number and then choose which constituency to vote in on Election Day!

 Who runs what?